MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Restoration of virtual DC

 To restore a DC when it fails, you must regularly back up system state.
 System state includes Active Directory data and log files, the registry, the system volume (SYSVOL folder), and various elements of the OS.
 This requirement is the same for physical and virtual DCs.
-System state restore procedures that Active Directory–compatible backup applications perform are designed to ensure the consistency of local and replicated Active Directory databases after a restore process, including the notification to replication partners of invocation ID resets.
-However, the use of virtual hosting environments and disk or OS imaging applications makes it possible for administrators to bypass the checks and validations that ordinarily occur when DC system state is restored.
+System state restoration procedures performed by Active Directory–compatible backup applications are designed to ensure the consistency of local and replicated Active Directory databases after a restore process, including the notification to replication partners of invocation ID resets.
+Virtual hosting environments and disk or OS imaging applications allow administrators to bypass the standard checks and validations that occur during DC system state restore.

 When a DC VM fails and a USN rollback hasn't occurred, there are two supported situations for restoring the VM:

-- If a valid system state data backup that predates the failure exists, you can restore system state by using the restore option of the backup utility that you used to create the backup.
-The system state data backup must have been created by using an Active Directory–compatible backup utility within the span of the tombstone lifetime, which is by default, no more than 180 days.
+- If there's a valid system state data backup that predates the failure, you can restore system state with the restore option of the backup utility used to create the backup.
+To do so, the system state data backup must be created with an Active Directory–compatible backup utility within the span of the tombstone lifetime.
+The default tombstone lifetime is no more than 180 days.
 You should back up your DCs at least every half tombstone lifetime.
 For instructions about how to determine the specific tombstone lifetime for your forest, see [Determine the tombstone lifetime for the forest](/previous-versions/windows/it-pro/windows-server-2003/cc784932(v=ws.10)).

 - If a working copy of the VHD file is available, but no system state backup is available, you can remove the existing VM.
 Restore the existing VM by using a previous copy of the VHD.
 Be sure to start the VM in DSRM and configure the registry properly as described in the following section.
 Then, restart the DC in normal mode.